 People living with vitiligo have a higher risk of developing lupus than individuals in the general population.
 “I had vitiligo that came and went a few times in one area several years before I was diagnosed with lupus,” one MyVitiligoTeam member wrote.

-It’s important to understand how these two conditions — and their treatments — may be connected.
+It’s important to understand how these two conditions — and their treatments — may or may not be connected.
 This knowledge can help you manage your symptoms if you live with one or both conditions.

 Lupus is a chronic autoimmune disease.
 An autoimmune disease is a condition in which a person’s immune system is overactive and attacks their own organs and tissues.
 Inflammation is one of the characteristics of lupus.
 This inflammation can cause damage to many parts of the body, such as the skin (resulting in discoid lupus or chronic cutaneous lupus), joints, blood cells and vessels, lungs, heart, kidneys, and brain.